-Fishing will take place during the winter months, ideally between February and April.
+Fishing will take place during the winter months.
 The HTO will be the licence holder and as such will coordinate community members to fish the exploratory harvest level.
 The exploratory char fisheries five-year approach for collecting biological and catch-effort data will be followed.
 A minimum gillnet mesh-size of 5.5 inches will be employed.
 Any harvested Arctic Char that is exported across Nunavut's territorial borders will follow the prescribed direction by the Canadian Food Inspection Agency as directed by the "Fish Inspection Act" and "Fish Inspection Regulations."